maistra/istio-operator/bundle/README.md

 # Installing the Sail Operator

-1. Navigate to the operator hub.
+1. Navigate to the OperatorHub.

 2. Click **Operator** -> **Operator Hub**.